-- "Organic Revenue Growth" has been calculated excluding the impact of acquisitions and foreign currency (FX) translation in each of the years presented. - See Appendix A for the definitions of Adjusted EBITDA, earnings per diluted share, as adjusted ("Adjusted EPS"), Free Cash Flow and other non-GAAP financial measures for financial reporting purposes referred to in this Proxy Statement and the reconciliations of non-GAAP financial measures to the most directly comparable GAAP financial measures.
-Certain of these non-GAAP financial measures are not defined the same as the similarly-named financial measures used to establish annual incentive pay ("AIP").
-See "Information about Our Executive Officers and Compensation Compensation Discussion & Analysis 2021 Pay Outcomes 2021 Annual Incentive Pay Financial Metrics" beginning on page 51 and Appendix B for the definitions of similarly-named financial measures for determining the AIP of our named executive officers for the year ended December 31, 2021, and Appendix B for the reconciliations of such non-GAAP financial measures to the most directly comparable GAAP financial measures.
+See Appendix A for the definitions of EBITDA, as adjusted ("Adjusted EBITDA"), Adjusted EPS, organic revenue growth and other non-GAAP financial measures for financial reporting purposes referred to in this Proxy Statement and the reconciliations of non-GAAP financial measures to the most directly comparable GAAP financial measures.
+Certain of these non-GAAP financial measures are not defined the same as the similarly named financial measures used to establish AIP.
+See "Information about Our Executive Officers and Compensation - Compensation Discussion & Analysis - 2022 Pay Outcomes - 2022 Annual Incentive Pay - Financial Metrics" beginning on page 55 and Appendix B for the definitions of similarly named financial measures for determining 2022 AIP of our NEOs and the reconciliations of such non-GAAP financial measures to the most directly comparable GAAP financial measures.